Australia's #1 Natural Health Site

 • Ice cream

-It is also worth noting that smoking should also be avoided as it depletes the body of the Vitamin C required for efficient Iron absorption.
+It is also worth noting that smoking should be avoided as it depletes the body of the vitamin C required for efficient iron absorption.

-Along with a good dietary plan, your health practitioner may also recommend Iron supplementation to treat symptoms of Anaemia.
-When taking them, it is important to remember:
+Along with a good dietary plan, your health practitioner may also recommend a dietary supplement to provide your body with additional iron, allowing for the easy and even distribution of oxygen-rich blood and nutrients to different organs and tissues and, ultimately, treating symptoms of anaemia.
+When taking daily iron supplements, it is important to remember:

 • To take them on an empty stomach for optimum absorption.